JimMarshall35/2D-platformer-engine/README.md

 - investigate possibility of running some of the systems in parrallel - would this be worth it / practical
 - sort out tile sizes in general, allow for possibility of different background layers containing different sized tiles
 - look at a different data structure to store components in ie an array
-- make an interface for input, supply to engine by DI similar to renderer - important
+- make an interface for user input, supply to engine by DI similar to renderer - important - currently glfw hard coded

 HARD:
 - make a state machine class derived from StateMachineSystem that can be used for lua scripted state machines